Microsoft Corporation’s SWOT Analysis & Recommendations

 3. Strong competitive rivalry

 Cybercrime remains one of the major threats against computer technology businesses.
-For example, cyber attacks can cripple Microsoft’s organizational processes or compromise customers.
-Another threat facing the company is piracy, which is especially rampant in many developing countries.
-In addition, strong competitive rivalry creates market forces that threaten Microsoft’s development as one of the biggest firms in the market.
-For example, the diversification of other firms that now offer operating systems and computer hardware products, as well as the rising popularity of freeware, limit and potentially reduce the company’s business.
-This area of Microsoft’s SWOT analysis shows the significance of product uniqueness and improvement.
+For example, cyber-attacks can cripple Microsoft’s organizational processes or compromise customer data.
+Another threat facing the company is software piracy, which is rampant in many developing countries.
+In addition, strong competitive rivalry creates market forces that threaten Microsoft’s development as one of the biggest firms.
+Considering the company’s hardware, software, cloud-based services, artificial intelligence, streaming services, digital advertising, and other products, the direct and indirect competitors include Apple, Google (Alphabet), Amazon, IBM, Samsung, Sony, Netflix, Disney, Facebook, and Intel.
+The diversification and innovation of many of these competing firms, as well as the popularity of freeware, create the strong competitive pressure discussed in the Five Forces analysis of Microsoft Corporation.
+Overall, this area of the SWOT analysis shows the significance of product uniqueness and improvement in the information technology and services market.

-Microsoft Corporation has the necessary business characteristics to remain one of the leading players in the computer hardware and software industry.
-The strong brand image and positive externalities are among the major contributors to such market position.
-Thus, a recommendation is for Microsoft to continue enhancing its brand image.
-It is also recommended that the company must increase its alliances with other firms to improve positive externalities.
+This SWOT analysis shows that Microsoft Corporation has the necessary business characteristics and competitive advantages to remain one of the leading players in the computer hardware and software industry.
+The strong brand image and positive externalities are among the major contributors to such a market position.
+Thus, based on the results of this SWOT analysis, Microsoft needs to continue enhancing its brand image while improving alliances with other firms to strengthen positive externalities.
+These actions can create more opportunities for higher revenues in the global information technology and digital services market.

 References